 - Be conscious of your caffeine intake as it can interfere with sleep quality.
 While you may use it to boost alertness during shifts, it’s is best to avoid caffeine for a few hours prior to sleep (see also Good Sleep Habits and Caffeine and Sleep).

-- If your sleep disturbance continues well beyond the period of fire threat seek further information and medical advice.
+- If your sleep disturbance continues well beyond the period of the emergency threat seek further information and medical advice.

 If you need help